Archives 2021

 Contact us today at [email protected] to discuss your specific requirements and desired outcomes.

-The South African Reserve Bank issued a notice on 17 September 2021 that administrative sanctions had been imposed on two life insurers following an investigation that found financial compliance weaknesses in their money laundering control measures.
+DPIP compliance came into sharp focus when the South African Reserve Bank issued a notice on 17 September 2021 that administrative sanctions had been imposed on two life insurers following an investigation that found financial compliance weaknesses in their money laundering control measures.
 This case study, which forms part of a series, will have a closer look at these sanctions, specifically the section 21G finding, and how the Rahn Financial Compliance Platform can be employed to strengthen anti-money laundering control measures.

-financial compliance
+DPIP compliance

-Section 21G of the FIC Act
+DPIP Compliance Requirements Under Section 21G of the FIC Act

 “Domestic prominent influential person